sasmita/Pixtyle/README.md

 ### PROJECT DESCRIPTION

 Pixtyle is an open source android application where you can add different styles to your pictures.
+It captures image using a camera button.
+There are buttons for each style, for example user can use
+Black and white button to view Black and white image.

 Application developed using Android 4.3.3 API level 18.

 ### CONTACT DETAILS